Control access to IoT Hub by using Azure Active Directory

 Azure AD access and shared access policies

-- Under Connect using shared access policies, select Deny.
+Under Connect using shared access policies, select Deny, and review the warning.

 Your IoT Hub service APIs can now be accessed only through Azure AD and RBAC.

 When you try to access IoT Hub, the Azure portal first checks whether you've been assigned an Azure role with